angelxuanchang/nlp-class/hw1.md

 {: .table}

-The score will be normalized to the marks on Canvas for the dev and test scores.
+The score will be normalized to the marks on {{ site.hwsubmit.name }} for the dev and test scores.